pankajsy/Dj-BasicImgUpload/README.txt

+NYU APPLICATION SECURITY COURSE
-APP SECURITY LOCAL SERVER DOCUMENTATION
+LOCAL SERVER DOCUMENTATION

 1. LAMP Stack:
 Since the web app was developed using Ubuntu 14.04 and Django Python framework make sure LAMP Stack is setup on your local computer i.e Linux, MySQL, php, Apache are running properly.